rossta/rossta.github.com/doc/drafts/2019-12-18-bundling-css-with-webpacker.html.md

 import '../index.css'
 ```

 You don't need an `application.css` file.
-Let Webpack figure out the dependency graph.
+Let webpack figure out the dependency graph.
 This can help, among other things, de-duplicate overlapping modules used on one page.
 Same goes for CSS.

 ### Configuration